iam-manzoor/Python-Learning/Day-8/README.md

 4. **Class & Instance Attributes**
    - class attributes common to all the classes.
    - instance attribute unique to each object.
 And we refer it with `self.name`
+   - object attribute takes precedence over the class attribute if they have the same var name.